GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/_details.md

 \end{align*}
 $$

-Then for 'N' timesteps, SMAD is the median of the cosine distances.
+Then for $N$ timesteps, SMAD is the median of the cosine distances.

 $$
 \begin{align*}